LispCookbook/cl-cookbook/clos.md

 updated, and **all instances of the class** (and, recursively, its subclasses) **are updated to reflect the new definition**.
 You don't have to recompile anything other than the new `defclass`, nor to invalidate any of your objects.
+Think about it for a second: this is awesome !

 For example, with our `person` class: